 Households with incomes of less than \$50,000 are generally considered to be low-income, and roughly corresponds to less than 60% of Greater Boston's Area Median Income (AMI), depending on household size.
 In order to create housing for these households, traditional sources of affordable housing finance managed by the City of Boston Department of Neighborhood Development and the State of Massachusetts are used, sometimes in combination with public land.
-The City is committed to working closely with area non-profit housing providers in order to make 6% of all new housing units affordable to low-income households.
-Recognizing that the City does not own land in the district that can be commit-
+The City is committed to working closely with area nonprofit housing providers in order to make 6%% of all new housing units affordable to low-income households.
+Recognizing that the City does not own land in the district that can be committed to income on housing.
+Purchase prices are estimates, as varying, interest rates, insurance costs, condo fees, other debts, and the down payment amount can all change the amount affordable.

-Figure 91.
+Figure 90.
 Diagram illustrating market share of affordable rental and ownership housing